Congress of Racial Equality: March in Cicero, Illinois

+Bay Area, California Chapters of CORE

+CORE chapters in several Bay Area cities were instrumental in organizing civil rights protests throughout the area in the 1960s.
+Along with other local organizations, Bay Area CORE members targeted businesses that refused to change discriminatory hiring practices.
+Picketers demanded that businesses including Mel's Drive-in, Sheraton Palace, and Bank of America hire more minorities and provide opportunities for employment in higher level positions.
+Bay Area chapters also organized protests to show support and solidarity with civil rights organizers throughout the country.

 Since 1966

-In 1966, James Farmer resigned as Director of CORE, to be replaced by Black Power advocate Floyd McKissick until 1968, when California activist Wilfred T. Ussery served a brief term as national chairman.
-He was replaced by Roy Innis, who was National Chairman until his death in 2017.
+In 1966, James Farmer resigned as Director of CORE.
+He was replaced by Black Power advocate Floyd McKissick until 1968, when California activist Wilfred T. Ussery served a brief term as national chairman.
+He was replaced by Roy Innis, who was the National Chairman until his death in 2017.
 Innis initially led the organization to strongly support black nationalism.
 However, subsequent political developments within the organization led it to support conservative political positions.

 The FBI's "COINTELPRO" program targeted civil rights groups, including the CORE, for infiltration, discreditation and disruption.
 In August 1967, the FBI instructed its program "COINTELPRO" to "neutralize" what the FBI called "black nationalist hate groups" and other dissident groups.

 A CORE delegation toured seven African countries in 1971.
-Innis met with several heads of state, including Kenya’s Jomo Kenyatta, Tanzania’s Julius Nyerere, Liberia’s William Tolbert and Uganda's Idi Amin, who was awarded a life membership of CORE.
-In 1973 he became the first American to attend the Organization of African Unity (OAU) as a delegate.
+Innis met with several heads of state, including Kenya’s Jomo Kenyatta, Tanzania’s Julius Nyerere, Liberia’s William Tolbert and Uganda's Idi Amin, all of whom were gifted a life membership to CORE.
+In 1973, Innis became the first American to attend the Organization of African Unity (OAU) as a delegate.

 In 1981, to settle illegal fundraising allegations under Roy Innis, CORE paid a $35,000 fine.

 CORE provides immigration services to immigrants in the preparation of petitions and applications to the United States Citizenship and Immigration Services.
 CORE also provides classes for immigrants in fields such as English and American Civics in its center in Nevada.